Table of Contents

 2. Passive Liveness Detection

-Why Is Liveness Detection Important in Identity Verification?
+Benefits of Liveness Detection in Identity Verification

-1. Prevents Identity Fraud and Spoofing
+1. Prevents Identity Fraud and Biometric Spoofing

-2. Strengthens Biometric System Security
+2. Strengthens the Security of Biometric Systems

 Technologies Behind Liveness Detection